- 1/2 cup butter or margarine, softened

 - 1-1/2 cups packed brown sugar

 - 1 teaspoon vanilla extract

 - 1-1/2 cups all-purpose flour

 - 1 cup pecans, coarsely chopped

 - 1 cup confectioners' sugar

 - Meanwhile, for icing, combine the brown sugar and cream in a saucepan.
-Cook over medium-high heat until sugar is dissolved and mixture comes to a boil, stirring constantly.
+Cook over medium-high heat until sugar dissolves and mixture comes to a boil, stirring constantly.
 Remove from the heat; blend in confectioners' sugar until smooth.
 Drizzle over cookies.
 Yield: 4 dozen.

 Reviews forPraline Cookies

 "I hate to be a party-poper (I had to spell that word incorrectly because TOH would't take it spelled right) but I need some help with these!!!
 I made them twice, first time as directed.
 They sprawled out so flat they covered the entire cookie pan by the time I took them out of the oven.
 So, I did some Googling.
 The second time, I beat the sugar and butter until very fluffy (even though the recipe doesn't say to).
 I also put the dough in the fridge overnight.
 My baking powder is new.
 I got the same results.
 I'd really like to get these to work.
 Any suggestions?
 They have a marvelous taste.
 I considered altitude (6900') but I don't have this problem with other cookies."